 Biological and Evolutionary Roots

 From a biological perspective, caring for others is deeply intertwined with our evolutionary history.
+The capacity for empathy and altruism likely evolved as a means of promoting group cohesion and ensuring the survival of our offspring.
 Humans are social animals, and our survival has always depended on our ability to cooperate and form strong social bonds.
-The capacity for empathy and altruism likely evolved as a means of promoting group cohesion and ensuring the survival of our offspring.
 Studies have shown that acts of kindness and compassion activate reward centers in the brain, releasing feel-good chemicals like oxytocin and dopamine, which reinforce prosocial behaviors.

 The mirror neuron system also plays a critical role in our ability to understand and empathize with others.
-These specialized brain cells fire both when we perform an action and when we observe someone else performing the same action, allowing us to vicariously experience their emotions and intentions.
+That's why these specialized brain cells fire both when we perform an action and when we observe someone else performing the same action, allowing us to vicariously experience their emotions and intentions.
 This neural mirroring is believed to be a key mechanism underlying our capacity for empathy and social understanding, enabling us to connect with others on a deeper level.

 Psychological Theories